- How do I take out a boat?

-Sailors are ranked separately on catamarans, by Club Examiners.
+Sailors are ranked separately on our higher performance catamarans, by Club Examiners.
 Albacore rankings are not transferable.
 Catamaran Helms have the same geographic and wind-speed restrictions as Albacore Helms.

 Albacore rankings are applicable.
 Helms-level sailors have the same geographic and wind-speed restrictions as on the Albacore.

 Following successful completion of CANSail 1 & 2 members will be offered a rigging clinic for those unfamiliar with the rigging procedures, or at anytime any member familiar with the rigging.

 are considered "crew" and must sail with a Helm or Skipper, as required by the current weather conditions.

 New (or first-year) members wishing to sail the Club's boats without following a course must be certified by a Club Examiner as Helm or Skipper.
 This may involve a simple review of past experience, or taking a sail with an experienced Club member.
 Experience gained elsewhere, while valuable, does not necessarily apply to Westwood's ranking procedures.
 New members are asked to adapt-to and understand the Club's policies and guidelines.

 are expected to check weather conditions before sailing.
 New and less-experienced members should be receptive to guidance from more-experienced members, especially where there is any question about whether a member's skill level is suitable for sailing in the current wind and weather conditions.
 Any member using a Club boat is responsible for the safety of the boat and its crew.